-1 CHILD PROTECTION ETHOS
+1 CHILD AND ADULT PROTECTION ETHOS

-We in Parkhall Integrated College have a responsibility for the safeguarding and child protection of the children in our care and we will carry out this duty by providing a caring, supportive and safe environment, where each child is valued for his or her unique talents and abilities, and in which all our young people can learn and develop to their full potential.
+We in Parkhall Integrated College have a responsibility for the safeguarding and Child and Adult Protection of the children in our care and we will carry out this duty by providing a caring, supportive and safe environment, where each child is valued for his or her unique talents and abilities, and in which all our young people can learn and develop to their full potential.
 All staff, teaching and non-teaching should be alert to the signs of possible abuse and should know the procedures to be followed.
 This policy sets out guidance on the action, which is required where abuse or harm to a child is suspected and outlines referral procedures within our school.

-Key Principles of Safeguarding and Child Protection
+Key Principles of Safeguarding and Child and Adult Protection

-The general principles, which underpin our work, are those set out in the UN Convention on the Rights of the Child and are enshrined in the Children (Northern Ireland) Order 1995, "Cooperating to safeguard children and young people in Northern Ireland" (DHSSPSNI, 2017), the Department of Education (Northern Ireland) guidance "Safeguarding and Child Protection in Schools" Circular 2017/04 (amended September 2019; updated June 2020) and the SBNI Core Child Protection Policy and Procedures (2017).
+The general principles, which underpin our work, are those set out in the UN Convention on the Rights of the Child and are enshrined in the Children (Northern Ireland) Order 1995, "Cooperating to safeguard children and young people in Northern Ireland" (DHSSPSNI, 2017), the Department of Education (Northern Ireland) guidance "Safeguarding and Child and Adult Protection in Schools" Circular 2017/04 (amended September 2019; updated September 2024) and the SBNI Core Child and Adult Protection Policy and Procedures (2017).

-The following principles form the basis of our Child Protection Policy:
+The following principles form the basis of our Child and Adult Protection Policy: